 You would be paying an extra $180 for their Competition bar.
 The other brands don’t have such a big jump.

 Eleiko is known for their very aggressive knurling.
-If you want deep knurling, their Competition bar is the most extreme IWF bar you can get.
+If you want deep knurling, their Competition bar is the most extreme IWF barbell you can get.
 Their Training bar is only a small step down from that, still pretty aggressive as compared to other brands here.

 The training bar has a shorter warranty, saving Eleiko from the cost of having to service bars over 12 years old.
 That said, there are a lot of old Eleiko bars still in service that have long passed the warranty period and might have never needed servicing at all.

 Uesaka is a Japanese based company established in 1929 that also serves the US market directly with its US division, Uesaka Distribution USA at uesakabarbell.com.
-You can also get their bars from Rogue Fitness.
+You can also get their olympic lifting bars from Rogue Fitness.

 They have been the official supplier for 6 Olympic Games.
 They have bars that have been in use at the Olympic Training Center in the US with apparently no failures or issues.
-Uesaka bars were also used at the 2010 Commonwealth Games.
+Uesaka olympic lifting bars were also used at the 2010 Commonwealth Games.

 Uesaka’s bar knurling is noticeably softer than Eleiko, but it’s also tacky.
 It makes for a good snatch grip, preventing your hands from sliding in along the shaft when you have a wide grip.

 With fewer bearings in the sleeves, the spin of an Uesaka bar is not as extreme as an Eleiko.
 Personal preference.
 Some lifters don’t want as high spin as possible.
 The more spin it has, the more out of control you can get and the harder it can be to pull as it wants to rotate even more in your hands.
 It’s a balance, and Uesaka has settled on a different point than Eleiko.